pytest-dev/pytest-bdd/README.rst

 The primary focus of the pytest-bdd is the compatibility with the latest gherkin developments e.g. multiple scenario outline example tables with tags support etc.

-In order to provide the best compatibility it is best to support the features described in the official gherkin reference.
+In order to provide the best compatibility, it is best to support the features described in the official gherkin reference.
 This means deprecation of some non-standard features that were implemented in pytest-bdd.